-Upon the effectiveness of this registration statement of which this prospectus forms a part, the full text of the Code of Conduct will be posted on our website at www.titanamerica.com.
+The full text of the Code of Conduct will be posted on our website at www.titanamerica.com.
 Information contained on, or that can be accessed through, our website does not constitute a part of this prospectus and is not incorporated by reference herein.
 Under Item 16B of the SEC's Form 20-F, if a waiver or amendment of the Code of Conduct applies to TASA's principal executive officer, principal financial officer, principal accounting officer or controller and relates to standards promoting any of the values described in Item 16B(b) of Form 20-F, we will disclose such waiver or amendment on our website in accordance with the requirements of Instruction 4 to such Item 16B.